sonalsinghroha/readme-file/playbook.md

 ---

-## 🧾 Introduction
+## Introduction

-Ansible Playbook is a YAML file containing automation instructions (called **tasks**) for configuration, deployment, or orchestration.
+An **Ansible Playbook** is a YAML-formatted file that defines a set of automation tasks used for configuration management, application deployment, and IT orchestration.

-> **Hindi:** Ansible playbook ek file hoti hai jisme step-by-step likha hota hai ki server par kya automate karna hai — jaise software install karna, service restart karna, config update karna, etc.
+Playbooks describe **what** actions to perform and **in what order**, making them easy to read, share, and reuse across teams.

-Ansible is **agentless**, meaning no software needs to be installed on client machines — only SSH access is required.
+Ansible is **agentless**, which means it doesn’t require any software or agents to be installed on the target systems.
+All it needs is **SSH access** and Python installed on the managed nodes.

 ---

-## ❓ Why Ansible Playbooks are Used
+## Why Ansible Playbooks are Used

-1. **Automation of Manual Tasks** – No more typing the same commands on multiple servers.
+- **Automation of Manual Tasks** – No more typing the same commands on multiple servers.
-2. **Consistency** – All environments (dev/stage/prod) stay same.
+- **Consistency** – All environments (dev/stage/prod) stay same.
-3. **Version Controlled** – Stored in Git for tracking changes.
+- **Version Controlled** – Stored in Git for tracking changes.
-4. **Scalability** – Run tasks across 100s of servers easily.
+- **Scalability** – Run tasks across 100s of servers easily.
-5. **Easy Rollbacks** – You can revert configs easily if you write reversible tasks.
+- **Easy Rollbacks** – You can revert configs easily if you write reversible tasks.

 ---

-## 🧩 What to Include in an Ansible Playbook
+## What to Include in an Ansible Playbook

 - **Play Name** – Description of what the playbook does
 - **Hosts** – Target systems (e.g., `webservers`, `all`, `localhost`)